 The Admissions Committee will review applications during the month of February, and notification letters will be sent by email in early to mid-March.
 Admitted students will also receive an email from Stanford University's Office of Graduate Admissions with information for admitted students.
 Please note that all admissions communciation will be done via email.

-Admitted students who receive fellowship offers are required to respond to the offer of admission by April 15.
+Admitted students are generally required to respond to the offer of admission between April 15 and April 20.
+The exact date will be stated in your offer letter.
 Once admitted to the program, students will be invited to visit campus in early April (typically one to two weeks before the deadline to respond to the offer), to learn more about the MIP program, meet faculty, staff, and current students, and tour the campus.
 Applicants will receive more information about Admit Day once admissions decisions have been made.

 No formal confirmation will be sent after you accept the offer.